University Hospitals Parma Medical Center Offers Leading-Edge Procedures to Diagnose and Treat Vascular Disease

 - Renal interventions

-The new suite utilizes technologies that integrate diagnosis and treatment and allows peripheral vascular specialists to enhance patient care.
+The Vascular Center at UH Parma Medical Center utilizes technologies that integrate diagnosis and treatment and allows peripheral vascular specialists to enhance patient care.
 This results in fewer surgeries, safer procedures, shorter hospital stays, faster recoveries and better outcomes for vascular patients.